 Our fundraising campaigns are managed in-house by permanent External Relations staff and may include direct mail (both postal and electronic), social media, telephone and face-to-face visits.
 We do not use external fundraising agencies or external professional fundraisers to ask for donations on our behalf.

-Academic departments and professional services (for example the Careers service) may also wish to contact you from time to time or to find out more about specific groups of alumni.
-A typical example would be identifying amongst our alumni how many professionals there are working in a particular sector.
-Where this is the case we work with departments to provide them with up-to-date data and manage the sending of any associated communications.
+Academic departments and professional services (for example the Careers service, Solent Futures) may also wish to contact you from time to time or to find out more about specific groups of alumni.
+A typical example would be identifying amongst our alumni how many professionals are working in a particular sector.
+We work with departments to provide them with up-to-date data and manage the sending of any associated communications.

 We are very grateful for the support of our donors and we like to publish their names on our donor lists to recognise their support and to encourage others to donate.
-If you donate to the University and do not wish your donation to be publicly recognised, you can choose to donate anonymously.
-This means we will record your donation on our systems, but will not publicly acknowledge or publish your name on donor lists or other stewardship materials both online and in written publications.
-We like to publish case studies online and in our magazines, and will always ask permission from those people involved in the case studies before publication.
+If you donate to the University and do not wish your donation to be publicly recognised, you can at the time of your donation, choose to donate anonymously.
+This means we will record your donation on our systems, but will not publicly acknowledge or publish your name on donor lists or other stewardship materials either online or in written publications.
+We like to publish case studies online and in written publications, and will always ask permission from those people involved in the case studies before publication.

-Your data is held in a secure database with controls in place to limit who has access to it.
+Your data are held in a secure database with controls in place to limit who has access to it.

 We never pass information to third parties except in the following cases:

 - If using external service providers as data processers/agents on our behalf, to help provide benefits and services.
 These include email services to send emails and newsletters, mailing houses to send out postal letters and magazines, and companies to screen names and addresses to help keep addresses up to date, to make an assessment of our alumni and friends capacity and likelihood to give using publicly available information, and to check data against preference services.
-We always make sure there are appropriate controls in place regarding how third parties handle your data to ensure they never use the data for non-Southampton Solent University purposes.
+We always make sure there are appropriate controls in place regarding how third parties handle your data to ensure they never use the data for non-Solent University purposes and that the storage arrangements comply with GDPR requirements.

 - If we have obtained your permission to do so.